Tobna: History

 The site of Tobna is poorly studied by archaeologists as of 2019.
 The same is true of the surrounding Hodna region in general.
 Jean Baradez's aerial surveys in Algeria, published in 1949, provided the first aerial images of the site.
 From this data, he worked on reconstructing the Roman road network surrounding the city.
 Only a single milestone appearing to mention Tobna by name has been found; it was located on the ancient road to Nicivibus (Ngaous) and carries the inscription "[a Thu]bonis".
 Reconstruction of the surrounding road network has mostly been deduced from the distances recorded on other milestones in the area as well as their locations.

 Roman Tubunae first became a municipium under Septimius Severus.
 In 427 CE, Count Boniface met with Augustine of Hippo during his stay in the city.

-In Late Antiquity, Tobna was the seat of a military district called the limes Tubuniensis, which is listed in the Notitia Dignitatum as one of the sixteen praepositi limitis under the jurisdiction of the Comes of Africa.
+In Late Antiquity, Tobna was the seat of a military district called the limes Tubuniensis, which is listed in the Notitia Dignitatum as one of the sixteen praepositi limitis under the jurisdiction of the Comes of Africa and later a part of Byzantine North Africa.
 A fortress was built here during the reign of Justinian.
 This fortress has survived to the present day; it is moderately sized, located at a point somewhat higher than the surrounding plain.
 By the 680s, it had become a base for the Berber king Kasila, with the Byzantine officials acquiescing.
 Tobna had formerly been the seat of the Comes of Africa, but that office had fallen out of use by the mid-600s.

 Byzantine Tobna lay at the border of the provinces of Numidia and Mauretania Caesariensis (aka Mauretania Sitifensis).
 Later on, the Muslim historian Abu Bakr al-Maliki considered Tobna to be on the western limit of Ifriqiya.

 Tobna was an important city in the Islamic Middle Ages: the geographer al-Bakri called it the most important city of the Maghreb between Kairouan and Sijilmassa.
 Al-Bakri described the city as being surrounded by a brick wall, with monumental gateways.
 Tobna had five gates: to the west, the Bāb Khakān; to the east, the Bāb Fatḥ (with vents); to the south, the Bāb Tāhūdha (made of iron) and the Bāb al-Jadīd; and to the north, the Bāb Kurāma.
 On the south side of the city was the fortress, which featured vaulted chambers, a cistern dating to the Byzantine period, a Jami mosque, and the governor's palace (dār al-'imāra).